huishukying/hk-weather-api/README.md

 # Hong Kong Weather API

-A FastAPI-based REST API providing real-time weather data from Hong Kong Observatory.
+A REST API providing real-time weather data from the Hong Kong Observatory.
+Built with FastAPI and PostgreSQL, fully containerized with Docker.

 ## Features
 - Real-time temperature, rainfall, and forecast data